 My wife Val and I had just moved to Switzerland, to the French-speaking canton of Neuchâtel.
 Switzerland is a beautiful and civilized country, but it was still a shock – new jobs, new language, new customs.
 Who knew that you had to buy special “weasel insurance” for your car?
-Yes, when you parked your car outdoors in the winter, weasels would climb under your hood to stay warm.
-And chew through your wires while they were at it.

 After a month of settling into our jobs, we were pleased to see a long weekend coming up.
 “Let’s go somewhere!” we said to each other.
 “How about Burgundy?”

 Burgundy was only a three-hour drive away, so off we went to visit the fabled vineyards and wineries.
 And why not try some fine dining while we were at it?
 After all, we had been subsisting mostly on frozen meals from the local Migros supermarket.

 We booked a table at Le Cep, a famous restaurant in Beaune, which boasted a Michelin star.
 The meal started at 8pm and would go until almost midnight.
 Course after course of wonderful food arrived.
 We were stuffed!
 But then they wheeled out the cheese cart.

 This was our first experience with a cheese course and Le Cep’s cart was the biggest we have ever seen, before or since.
 It looked like an aircraft carrier, topped with dozens of different cheeses.
 Without labels, of course.